AviatrixSystems/Docs/HowTos/rbac_faq.rst

 ---------------------------

-In this example, the Controller admin creates a user Bob who has full responsibility to access account account-A and account-B. The Controller admin also creates a user Alice who has full responsibility to access account-B and account-C.
+In this example, the Controller admin creates a user Bob who has full responsibility to access account account-A and account-B. The Controller admin also creates a user Alice who has full responsibility to access account-C and account-D.

 |rbac_example_1|